emmercm/www/src/blog/_i-dont-want-to-think-about-it.md

 These tests don't help me test correctness such as making sure datastores have the right state after each request, but they do help me prevent regressions.
 Specifically in two areas:

 1. I know the service starts correctly
-2. I know the service won't experience any runtime issues with tested user flows
+2. I know the service won't throw any runtime exceptions with tested user flows

+Both of those provided me safety to make internal changes

 - batch-subscriber-processor's lack of CD tests, making the Spring Boot 3 migration dangerous
 - subscription-api's lack of CD tests, creating a business risk
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI1OTM2NzQ1MCwxNTMxMDQ2MDIzLC0xMD
+eyJoaXN0b3J5IjpbMTUyNjQyNTQyMywxNTMxMDQ2MDIzLC0xMD
 k3MDgwMzIsLTQ4MTIxOTQ1NywxNDE0OTgwMTc4LDE5MzM4NDE0
 MTBdfQ==
 -->